inkarkat/vim-PatternsOnText/README.md

                             pattern, last used :s_flags, and last used expression.

-                            For all following commands, the [!] suppresses the error when there are no duplicates.

     :[range]PrintDuplicateLinesOf[!] [{pattern}]
     :[range]PrintDuplicateLinesOf[!] /{pattern}/
                             Print all occurrences of lines matching {pattern} (or